Qiskit/documentation/docs/api/qiskit/qiskit.transpiler.passes.VF2Layout.md

 > *   `"nonexistent solution"`: If no perfect layout was found.
 > *   `">2q gates in basis"`: If VF2Layout can’t work with basis

-By default this pass will construct a heuristic scoring map based on the the error rates in the provided `target` (or `properties` if `target` is not provided).
+By default, this pass will construct a heuristic scoring map based on the error rates in the provided `target` (or `properties` if `target` is not provided).
 However, analysis passes can be run prior to this pass and set `vf2_avg_error_map` in the property set with a `ErrorMap` instance.
 If a value is `NaN` that is treated as an ideal edge For example if an error map is created as:

 ```python
 from qiskit.transpiler.passes.layout.vf2_utils import ErrorMap